 10 Best Things to do in Valladolid, Mexico

-Editor’s Note: This is a guest post by Daria of The Discovery Nut.
+Editor’s Note: This blog entry is a guest post by Daria of The Discovery Nut.

 Located in the heart of the Yucatan Peninsula, Valladolid is a UNESCO-listed town that is quickly becoming a favorite among travelers.

-Famous for its pastel-colored colonial architecture, ancient Mayan ruins, and cenotes dotting the area, this little gem is a perfect stop on your Yucatan itinerary!
+Famous for its pastel-colored colonial architecture, ancient Mayan ruins, and cenotes dotting the area, this little gem is a perfect stop on your Yucatan itinerary, especially considering this is just scratching the surface when it comes to all the wide variety of things to do in Valladolid, MX!

 Valladolid is one of the towns across Mexico designated as Pueblo Magico (or Magical Town) in 2012 because of its rich cultural heritage, beautiful architecture, and local arts and crafts.

-Many visitors to Yucatan overlook Valladolid and choose to base themselves in the state capital, Merida.
+Many visitors to Yucatan overlook Valladolid and choose to base themselves in the state capital, Mérida.
 If time allows, I recommend visiting both cities!
-This guide to Merida will help you plan your visit.
+This travel guide to Mérida will help you plan your visit.

 How to get to Valladolid

 You can get to Valladolid by bus from Cancun, Playa Del Carmen, Tulum, and Merida.
-The ADO bus terminal is a few blocks away from the city’s main center.
-You can book bus tickets online using Busbud.
+The ADO bus terminal is a few blocks away from the city’s main center, but they may not accept your foreign credit card.

 While taking a bus is the cheapest way to travel between major cities in the Yucatan Peninsula, you will also have to rely on buses or colectivos (small vans that travel a bit faster) to get around locally.